Found a Peanut: Origins

-Some attribute the song to Jack Schafer of Detroit, MI in 1958, although the song appears in the 1949 film A Letter to Three Wives.
+Some attribute the song to Jack Schafer of Detroit, Michigan in 1958, although the song appears in the 1949 film A Letter to Three Wives.
 Those lyrics end at "Ate it anyway."

 Other evidence, however, suggests that the song was widely known in the United States as early as the 1940s.
 A 1945 issue of the Florida Flambeau describes "Found a Peanut" as an "old song" from "high school days."
 Likewise, the Norwalk Hour described a performance of the song in a school talent show in 1942.